No serious connectivity initiative can ever be a one-way street: Jaishankar | ExBulletin

 No serious connectivity initiative can ever be a one-way street: Jaishankar

-Building connectivity is an act of trust and it must, at a minimum, comply with the laws in force because respect for sovereignty and territorial integrity are the most fundamental principles of international relations, the Minister of Affairs said on Friday. foreign S Jaishankar at a regional conference in Tashkent. .
+Referring to Afghanistan, Foreign Minister Jaishankar said that for reliable connectivity within and across the country, the world must have confidence in its governance.

+On Friday, Foreign Minister S. Jaishankar projected the Iranian port of Chabahar as a key regional transit hub, including to Afghanistan, and stressed that building connectivity is an act of trust and must comply with international law, sovereignty and territorial integrity.

-He also said connectivity efforts should be based on economic viability and fiscal responsibility and should not create debt burdens, seen as an indirect reference to China’s Belt and Road Initiative. “(BIS).
+In a speech at a regional connectivity conference in Tashkent, he said connectivity projects should be based on economic viability and financial responsibility and should not create debt burdens, in particular. indirect reference to the Chinese Belt and Road Initiative (BRI).

+Referring to Afghanistan, Jaishankar said that for reliable connectivity within and across the country, the world must have confidence in its governance, noting that development and prosperity go hand in hand with peace and Security.

-He said that no serious connectivity initiative can ever be a one-way street and that the real issues are “states of mind, not disputes” because the blocking of connectivity in practice while professing that the support does not normally benefit anyone.
+He said politics, vested interests and instability can be formidable obstacles to regional cooperation and prosperity, saying that no serious connectivity initiative can ever be a one-way street.

-The BRI is the subject of growing global criticism, as Chinese funding has led to increased debt in several countries where infrastructure projects under the mega initiative are being implemented.
+In his remarks, Jaishankar listed the practical steps India has taken since 2016 to operationalize the port of Chabahar and called the formation of the India-Uzbekistan-Iran-Afghanistan quadrilateral group on the joint use of the port a welcome development. .

+This (the port) provides secure, viable and unhindered access to the sea for the countries of Central Asia.
+Its effectiveness is now clearly proven.
+We have proposed including the port of Chabahar as part of the INSTC (International North-South Transport Corridor), he said.

-In his remarks, Jaishankar said there is a need to address not only the physical infrastructure, but all the facets that go with it while expanding connectivity between Central Asia and South Asia.
+Mr. Jaishankar said there was a need to address not only the physical infrastructure, but all its related facets while expanding connectivity between Central Asia and South Asia.

-The conference “Central and South Asia: Connectivity” was organized by Uzbekistan with the aim of considerably strengthening the connectivity between the two regions.

-Pakistani Prime Minister Imran Khan, Afghan President Ashraf Ghani and leaders of around 35 countries attended the conference.

-Jaishankar said economic growth is universally driven by the “3Cs: connectivity, trade and contacts,” adding that the three must come together to ensure regional cooperation and prosperity.
+Mr Jaishankar said economic growth is universally driven by the 3Cs: connectivity, trade and contacts, adding that the three must come together to ensure regional cooperation and prosperity.

 The North-South International Transport Corridor (INSTC) is a 7,200 km long multimodal transport project for the transport of goods between India, Iran, Afghanistan, Armenia, Azerbaijan, Russia, Central Asia and Europe.